AbsurdlySuspicious/ovpn-leak-iptables/README.md

 On the contrary, if strict mode is enabled, you won't be able to reach non-whitelisted ports when rules are enabled and VPN client isn't working.

+### DNS leaking

+This script allows to access private subnets.
+If your router or any other device in local network works as dns server and your system is configured to use it (either manually or trough DHCP) this may lead to your dns requests leak outside VPN.
+Configure your resolv.conf or additional iptables rules carefully to prevent this.

 ### Rules example

 These rules are generated for example config: